-When enabled, the CYCLE RESET mode will cause repeated executions of the transient as determined by the repeat count or the continuous execution setting to re-sync to the start phase angle set for the start of each transient.
+Auto RMS This field allows enabling or disabling of the Auto RMS mode for transient mode operation.
+Refer to section 6.6.13, executions of the transient as determined by the repeat count or the continuous execution setting to re-sync to the start phase angle set for the start of each transient.
 When disabled, repeats of the transients start immediately after the previous execution completes with no resync.
 With Cycle Reset on, there may be up to one period of the AC frequency of delay added between successive runs.
-Note: In UPC Compatibility mode, Cycle Reset is default on.